cschpc/student-cluster-competition-2024/Training/14-final-training/README.md

 ## Demos and exercises

-Instructions for NAMD installation on the competition cluster can be found in the exercise folder: [exercises](./exercises/NAMD_step_by_step.md
+Instructions for NAMD installation on the competition cluster can be found in the exercise folder: [NAMD installation walkthrough](./exercises/NAMD_installation_stepbystep.md
 )